kouhin/retryit/README.md

 retryit
 ========

 A Promise version of [async/retry](https://github.com/caolan/async).
-Also inclues serveral WaitStrategies that might be useful for situations where more well-behaved service polling is preferred.
+Also includes serveral WaitStrategies that might be useful for situations where more well-behaved service polling is preferred.

 **Thanks to [Caolan McMahon](https://github.com/caolan) for the great work!**